-The Gwich'in Traditional Knowledge Policy, entitled Working with Gwich'in Traditional Knowledge in the Gwich'in Settlement Region, was drafted in preparation for increased oil and gas exploration and other development and research interests in the Region.
-It applies to the Gwich'in Tribal Council (GTC), GSCI and all Designated Gwich'in Organizations including the four community councils, Gwich'in Land Corporation and Gwich'in Settlement Corporation.
+The Gwich’in Traditional Knowledge Policy, entitled Working with Gwich’in Traditional Knowledge in the Gwich’in Settlement Region, was drafted by the Gwich’in Tribal Council (GTC) in preparation for increased oil and gas exploration and other development and research interests in the Region.
+It applies to the GTC’s Department of Cultural Heritage and all Designated Gwich’in Organizations, including the four community councils, Gwich’in Land Corporation and Gwich’in Settlement Corporation.

-Researchers interested in conducting TK research in the GSR are asked to fill out the Research Agreement Framework and e-mail, mail or fax it to the GSCI offices in Tsiigehtchic and Yellowknife.
+Researchers interested in conducting Traditional Knowledge research in the GSR are asked to fill out the Research Agreement Framework section and submit it to the GTC Department of Cultural Heritage office in either Tsiigehtchic or Yellowknife.

 Gwich’in Traditional Knowledge: Bluenose West Caribou

-The Gwich'in Knowledge of Bluenose West Caribou report is based on information provided in recent interviews, as well as information in the GSCI’s digital archives, including two Gwich’in Environmental Knowledge Project transcripts from the mid-1990s which were recently extracted from an old database by the GSCI.
+The Gwich’in Knowledge of Bluenose West Caribou report is based on information provided in recent interviews, as well as information in the GTC Department of Cultural Heritage digital archives, including two Gwich’in Environmental Knowledge Project transcripts from the mid-1990s which were recently extracted from an old database by the GTC Department of Cultural Heritage.
 The report was reviewed in community verification sessions.

 Gwich’in Traditional Knowledge: Nèhtrùh (Wolverine)

-There is a stable but low population of wolverine in the Gwich’in Settlement Area and surrounding regions which are encountered by Gwich’in living in Inuvik, Aklavik, Fort McPherson, and Tsiigehtchic.
-The Western population of wolverines includes the Gwich’in Settlement Area.
-The species is classified as being of “Special Concern” by the Federal Committee on the Status of Endangered Wildlife in Canada (COSEWIC), as their population is sensitive to habitat fragmentation and encroachment of human activities, has a low reproductive rate, and requires large tracts of secure habitat to maintain populations.
+There is a stable but low population of wolverine in the Gwich’in Settlement Area (GSA) and surrounding regions which are encountered by Gwich’in living in Inuvik, Aklavik, Fort McPherson and Tsiigehtchic.
+The Western population of wolverines includes the GSA.
+The species is classified as being of “Special Concern” by the Federal Committee on the Status of Endangered Wildlife in Canada (COSEWIC), as their population is sensitive to habitat fragmentation and encroachment of human activities, has a low reproductive rate and requires large tracts of secure habitat to maintain populations.

 Gwich’in Knowledge of Grizzly Bears

-The GSCI and GRRB conducted a study to gather and present Gwich’in Traditional Knowledge of grizzly bears.
-There is a now-stable population of grizzly bears in the Gwich’in Settlement Area and surrounding regions which are encountered by Gwich’in living in Inuvik, Aklavik, Fort McPherson, and Tsiigehtchic.
+The GTC Department of Cultural Heritage and GRRB conducted a study to gather and present Gwich’in Traditional Knowledge of grizzly bears.
+There is a now-stable population of grizzly bears in the Gwich’in Settlement Area (GSA) and surrounding regions which are encountered by Gwich’in living in Inuvik, Aklavik, Fort McPherson and Tsiigehtchic.
 The Canadian population is classified as Special Concern by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), as their population is sensitive to development (such as mining and road-building) and cumulative impacts due to low reproductive rates and poor conditions in parts of their natural range.
-The study involved searching the digital archives of GSCI for relevant primary and secondary data, and conducting 13 traditional knowledge interviews with Gwich’in hunters and Elders.
+The study involved searching the GTC Department of Cultural Heritage digital archives for relevant primary and secondary data and conducting 13 traditional knowledge interviews with Gwich’in hunters and Elders.
 Verification sessions were also conducted to review the final report.

 Rat River Dolly Varden Char Traditional Knowledge Project (2010)

-The Gwich'in Social & Cultural Institute (GSCI) conducted interviews and prepared a report on Rat River Dolly Varden char TK to aid in the development of the Integrated Fisheries Management Plan.
+The GTC Department of Cultural Heritage conducted interviews and prepared a report on Rat River Dolly Varden char traditional knowledge to aid in the development of the Integrated Fisheries Management Plan.

 Gwich’in Traditional Knowledge: Woodland Caribou, Boreal Caribou

-The GSCI and the GRRB conducted 20 interviews with holders of Gwich’in traditional knowledge and searched the digital archives of GSCI for relevant primary and secondary data to obtain TK about general observations, special significance, physical description, distribution, habitat, population size and trend, limiting factors and threats, and health of the woodland caribou.
-Gwich’in hunters have in-depth knowledge about boreal woodland caribou which they generously shared in the interviews.
+The GTC Department of Cultural Heritage and the GRRB conducted 20 interviews with holders of Gwich’in traditional knowledge and searched the GTC Department of Cultural Heritage digital archives for relevant primary and secondary data to obtain traditional knowledge about general observations, special significance, physical description, distribution, habitat, population size and trend, limiting factors and threats, and health of the woodland caribou.
+Gwich’in hunters have in-depth knowledge about boreal woodland caribou, which they generously shared in the interviews.